US-Japan Leadership Program

 With the goal of bridging the gap between East and West, the Program fosters a continuing dialogue among future leaders in a broad variety of professions.
 It starts this process by bringing some 20 young leaders (ages 28-42) together from each country for two intensive weeklong conferences over two years, with discussions revolving around historical and current issues in bilateral relations, as well as issues reaching beyond our two countries.
 Through serious conversation as well as recreation and shared cultural activities it seeks to nurture lifelong friendships.
 The Program is designed to keep the leaders in touch with each other throughout their careers through a dedicated website and member directory, frequent reunions and newsletters, and online social networks.
 To date, 431 young leaders have participated in USJLP.

 The Program is managed under the leadership of Dr. George Packard, President of the US-Japan Foundation, with the assistance of Mr. Tomoyuki Watanabe, Japan Representative, and two dedicated Program Directors in New York and Tokyo.
 An Advisory Council of Japanese and American Fellows (participants who successfully attended previous conferences in both the U.S. and Japan) of the Program acts as the main alumni voice and lends support and council to the Program’s development and activities.

-The nineteenth annual USJLP conference will be held in Seattle, WA from Saturday, July 28 – Saturday, August 4, 2018.
+The 19th Annual USJLP Conference was held in Seattle, WA from Saturday, July 28 – Saturday, August 4, 2018.